Here is why I insert a “sic” after every reference to “World War” in Learner.

 Few German war resisters survived; the Nazis hunted them down with Teutonic thoroughness.
 I suspect that many more Germans resisted than those publicly admitted.
 Honest folk (both in and out of uniform) got so fed up with sick Nazi games that they gave themselves away.
 Disposing of them, their families, their friends and paperwork would have been child’s play.
 The Nazis’ options were numerous: random firing squads, the camps themselves, transfer to ground zero in burning German cities, or one-way tickets to Penal Battalions on collapsing fronts.

-I recall a bronze statue portraying a ragged American infantryman cradling a starving child in his arms: the apotheosis of the America’s epic intervention during World War “Two.”
+I remember a bronze statue portraying a ragged American infantryman cradling a starving child in his arms: the apotheosis of the America’s epic intervention during World War “Two.”
 Here is an example: http://christianjstewart.zenfolio.com/bw/h29275cfb#h29275cfb.
 (Image link provided courtesy of Christian J. Stewart Photography).